willyj87/fusion-auth-poc/README.md

 There are multiple examples, one directory for each.

+### build

+An example which builds Example Password Hasher Plugin and adds it in to a custom fusionauth-app image.

 ### kickstart

 A complex example using kickstart to stage a development FusionAuth environment.